-5 Non-Invasive Plastic Surgery Options That are More Popular Than Ever
+5 Noninvasive Plastic Surgery Options That Are More Popular Than Ever

 Dr. Steven Cohen, a San Diego–based surgeon, is seeing an uptick in facial fillers powered by stem-cell technology.
 At his office, Faces+, he’s optimized fat grafting with a procedure that changes the rate of tissue decay, which in turn addresses the root cause of aging instead of masking it with a quick fix.

-In a simple outpatient, turbo-charged session, Cohen harvests fat — two to three times more than any other doctor — through a needle incision.
+In a simple outpatient, turbo-charged session, Cohen harvests fat—two to three times more than any other doctor—through a needle incision.
 The fat is morcellized into three different densities using cutting-edge instruments and injected into the face to address individual areas of decaying tissue.
-It repairs and stimulates the soft tissue, creating new blood vessels and combatting inflammation.
+It repairs and stimulates the soft tissue, creating new blood vessels and combating inflammation.

 Cohen likes to treat patients proactively at the earliest signs of damage, if not before, as tissue decay begins at maturity in our twenties.
 And it’ll cost you around $6,000.